-APA Style CENTRAL® is the newest member of the APA Style® family, and launched on July 11.
+APA Style CENTRAL® is the newest member of the APA Style® family, launched in July 2016.

-There are five sessions scheduled for September.
-Click on any session below to register (all times are EDT/UTC -4):
+Click on any session link to register (all times are EDT).

 For more information, and to see the full schedule, visit the APA Style CENTRAL webinars page.